Last Light

 Approval Gates

 Workflows can pause at human-in-the-loop checkpoints.
-Approve or reject from a GitHub comment, a Slack slash command, or the dashboard — the run resumes exactly where it stopped.
+Approve or reject from a GitHub comment, a Slack slash command, or the dashboard, and the run resumes exactly where it stopped.

 YAML Workflows